maxio-com/stoplight-platform-developer-docs/docs/chargify.js/Overview.md

 Use Chargify.js to allow new subscribers to securely enter their payment information from your site.
 Instead of sending a `credit_card_attribute` with your `POST` to the `/subscriptions` endpoint, your workflow will closely follow this outline:

 + A potential subscriber will complete a payment-based form on your site
-+ Chargify returns a one-time token for you to use to complete the subscription request to the `/subscriptions` endpoint
++ Advanced Billing returns a one-time token for you to use to complete the subscription request to the `/subscriptions` endpoint

 ## Updating Existing Payment Methods

 In addition to creating new subscribers, use Chargify.js to create new payment methods.
 This workflow allows your existing subscribers to enter new card information on your site.
 From here, you'll use the token to send a `POST` to the `/payment_profiles` to create a new payment method.

 + An existing subscriber completes a payment-based form on your site, for the purpose of adding a new credit card to their account
-+ Chargify returns a one-time token to use for adding a new payment method to an existing subscription
++ Advanced Billing returns a one-time token to use for adding a new payment method to an existing subscription

-❗️ Chargify.js is not compatible with updating existing credit cards in Chargify.
+❗️ Chargify.js is not compatible with updating existing credit cards in Advanced Billing.
 You may only add new cards to existing subscriptions, or create new subscriptions with recently tokenized card.

 ## Getting Started